Ainuralin/transport-complaints-classifier/README.md

 - **Keyword-based labeling**: ~48 reviews labeled (44 negative, 4 positive).
 - **Baseline accuracy**: approximately 90% on test split using keyword labels.
 - Visualizations help understand data imbalance and common terms.

-## 🖥 Video Demonstration

-A short video demo is available at: `<YOUR_VIDEO_LINK>`

-### What to include:
-1. Loading data and showing sample reviews.
-2. Running `1.py` and examining labeled output.
-3. Running `p.py` to display confusion matrix and charts.
-4. Brief summary of findings.

 ## 🔧 Future Improvements